 CONCLUSION

-Since March 2020, the transplant community has been faced with unprecedented challenges derived from very limited resources and risk of transmission among patients and healthcare workers.
+Since March 2020, the transplant community has faced unprecedented challenges derived from very limited resources and risk of transmission among patients and healthcare workers.
 The immediate response was suspension of activities that required face-to-face contact, conversion to technology-assisted remote consultations and suspension of transplant activity for most LT centers.
 Published evidence demonstrated that patients with CLD, especially those with more advanced stages of the disease, were at higher risk for severe COVID-19 and death.
-In person consultations and LT was reserved for selected patients when the risk associated with the underlying liver disease outweighed the risk associated with SARS-CoV-2 transmission/acquisition.
+In-person consultations and LT were reserved for selected patients when the risk associated with the underlying liver disease outweighed the risk associated with SARS-CoV-2 transmission/acquisition.
 In the course of the pandemic, SARS-CoV-2 testing, antiviral treatments and vaccines became available and changed outcomes and practices.
 Many LT centers resumed transplant activity, though at different paces.
 Increasing evidence did not show that LT recipients are at increased risk of severe COVID-19 or death, and immunosuppression not only does not increase the risk, but might be protective against the immune-mediated sequalae of the virus.
 Our understanding of utilizing grafts from SARS-CoV-2 positive donors or transplanting SARS-CoV-2 positive recipients has increased dramatically and allowed a life-saving procedure to be performed for patients who might otherwise have died due to their liver disease.
 Preliminary data confirm the short-term safety of vaccines, but also showed a partial antibody response in LT recipients.
-There is no doubt that we need more data to be able to form evidence-based guidance in areas such as: (1) Optimal and appropriate use of novel telemedicine technologies; (2) Balancing the risk from the underlying CLD and the rapidly spreading virus; (3) Continuing transplant activity without compromising safety for patients and workforce; (4) Utilizing grafts from infected donors to address shortage of grafts; (5) Transplanting actively or recently infected recipients who might otherwise die; (6) Managing immunosuppression in patients who acquire the infection; (7) Safety of antiviral therapies in patients with CLD and transplant recipients; (8) Schedule for vaccination and the need for booster doses; and (9) Long-term safety of vaccines.
+There is no doubt that we need more data to form evidence-based guidance in areas such as: (1) Optimal and appropriate use of novel telemedicine technologies; (2) Balancing the risk from the underlying CLD and the rapidly spreading virus; (3) Continuing transplant activity without compromising safety for patients and workforce; (4) Utilizing grafts from infected donors to address shortage of grafts; (5) Transplanting actively or recently infected recipients who might otherwise die; (6) Managing immunosuppression in patients who acquire the infection; (7) Safety of antiviral therapies in patients with CLD and transplant recipients; (8) Schedule for vaccination and the need for booster doses; and (9) Long-term safety of vaccines.

-The COVID-19 pandemic has provided lessons with regards to rapid remodelling of care in the context of a pandemic with a view to reducing the risk for vulnerable patient groups such as transplant candidates and recipients.
+The COVID-19 pandemic has provided lessons with regards to rapid remodeling of care in the context of a pandemic with a view to reducing the risk for vulnerable patient groups such as transplant candidates and recipients.

 REFERENCES